Forensic Economics vs. Forensic Accounting

 Why Hire a Forensic Economist?

 Economics is the theoretical backbone of finance.
 Would a CPA offer an opinion on risk?
-Indeed, a CPA is aware and may have been schooled in present value; however it is those who are trained in economics and finance that research this phenomenon and can provide expert opinions and testimony.
+Indeed, a CPA is aware and may have been schooled in present value; however it is those who are trained in economics that research this phenomenon and can provide expert opinions and testimony.

 An MBA includes significant high-level schooling in finance, high-level economic theories, and the concept of present value.
 An economic expert is much more likely to be sensitive to all of the nuances surrounding present value than an accounting or CPA expert.